 24 essential things to do in Downtown Los Angeles

-As the $274-million crown jewel of the Music Center, Disney Hall opened in 2003 to rave reviews.
+As the crown jewel of the Music Center, Disney Hall opened in 2003 to rave reviews.
 The novelty hasn’t yet worn off: Both inside and out, this is a terrific venue.
 Designed by Frank Gehry, the hall is the home of the LA Philharmonic and the LA Master Chorale, but the schedule is surprisingly varied throughout the year.
 The complex also includes the 250-seat Roy and Edna Disney/CalArts Theatre, a restaurant and a roof garden.
 Take advantage of the free audio tour, or get lost among the many hidden nooks around the hall.

 This European-style food hall has been operating on the ground floor of the iconic Homer Laughlin Building since 1917.
 Even if you’re not there for the food, it’s worth a trip; people from all corners of L.A. mix and mingle among rows of spices, produce and vintage neon signage.
 Of course, if you’re hungry it’s a great place to get cheap pupusas, carnitas tacos and aguas frescas, as well as food from handsome, trendy eateries like Sticky Rice, Belcampo, Horse Thief BBQ, Eggslut and G&B Coffee.